FractalFeldspar/FractalFeldspar.github.io/_pages/about.md

 I studied mechanical engineering at MIT as an undergraduate.
 After I graduated in 2023, I worked in the medical device industry <b>designing and improving surgical instruments</b>.

-Right now, I am trying to build a <b>program to automate the design of mechanical hardware</b>.
+Right now, I am working on a <b>program to automate the design of mechanical hardware</b>.
 My vision is a text to CAD program that takes in design requirements and outputs an assembly of 3D models that implements those design requirements.
-If that is something that excites you, please reach out to me using the email link below.

 I have also been working on building a <b>fully mechanical computer</b> and a <b>fully mechanical implementation of [Conway’s game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)</b>.
 I am very interested in discovering new mechanisms and exploring what is possible with mechanical hardware.